What Causes Autism?

 Although autism is the result of a neurologic abnormality, the cause of these problems with the nervous system is unknown in most cases.
 Research findings indicate a strong genetic component.
 Most likely, environmental, immunologic, and metabolic factors also influence the development of the disorder.

-In some children, autism is linked to an underlying medical condition.
+- In some children, autism is linked to an underlying medical condition.
 Examples include metabolic disorders (untreated phenylketonuria [PKU]), congenital infections (rubella, cytomegalovirus [CMV], toxoplasmosis), genetic disorders (fragile X syndrome, tuberous sclerosis), developmental brain abnormalities (microcephaly, macrocephaly, cerebral dysgenesis), and neurologic disorders acquired after birth (lead encephalopathy, bacterial meningitis).
 These medical disorders alone do not cause autism as most children with these conditions do not have autism.

 - Environmental factors and exposures may interact with genetic factors to cause an increased risk of autism in some families.

 Over time, many different theories have been proposed about what causes autism.
 Some of these theories are no longer accepted, however.

 - Emotional trauma: Some believed that emotional trauma at an early age, especially bad parenting, was to blame.
 This theory has been rejected.

 - Vaccines: Although the mercury preservative used in some vaccines is known to be neurotoxic, the most recent research on this subject does not suggest a specific link between vaccines and autism.
 Except for some influenza (flu) multidose preparations, thimerosal was removed from or reduced in all vaccines routinely recommended for children 5 years of age and under manufactured for the U.S. market in 2001.